rcsb/cmviewjs/README.md

 - Support contact map zoom in.

-- Support contact selection and display their distance and side chain.
+- Support contact selection and display distance and side chain.

 See it in action: